Leadership in Career and Technical Education

 Individuals seeking admission to the program must:

-- Submit a letter of recommendation from a vocational administrative director
+- Submit a letter of recommendation from an administrative director

 - Provide official transcripts of all collegiate and graduate coursework